rethinkdb/rethinkdb-rs/api/java/index.md

 table.getNearest(point).optArg("index", index) &rarr; array
 {% endapibody %}

-Get all documents where the specified geospatial index is within a certain distance of the specified point (default 100 kilometers).
+Return a list of documents closest to a specified point based on a geospatial index, sorted in order of increasing distance.

-__Example:__ Return a list of enemy hideouts within 5000 meters of the secret base.
+__Example:__ Return a list of the closest 25 enemy hideouts to the secret base.

 ```java
 import com.rethinkdb.gen.ast.Point;